 - All fees are paid by credit card at the time of initial submission.

-Once the Dissertation Support Office has received all the necessary items for the degree posting, the Dissertation Support Office will inform the Office of Student Information and Services that all doctoral requirements have been fulfilled and that the record can indicate that degree requirements have been satisfied.
+Once the Dissertation Support Office has received all the necessary items for the degree posting, the Dissertation Support Office informs the Office of Student Information and Services that all doctoral requirements have been fulfilled and that the record can indicate that degree requirements have been satisfied.

-The degree will be posted in the term that all requirements have been completed at the following times:
+The degree is posted in the term in which all requirements have been completed at the following times:

-- Fall - Mid-October and the last day of the term
+- Fall: The last day of the term

-For exact dates view the GSEP Academic Catalog.
-Degree completion and ability to use the credential of "Ed.D." occurs when degree requirements have been met and the degree has been posted to the transcript.
-"Graduation" is defined as the date the doctoral degree is posted, not the date of the graduation ceremony itself, which generally occurs only once a year in the summer.
-To participate in the graduation ceremony, the candidates must have had their Final Oral Defense and passed with or without modifications.
+For exact dates, view the GSEP Academic Catalog.
+Degree completion and ability to use the credential of "EdD" or "PhD" occurs when degree requirements have been met and the degree has been posted to the transcript.
+"Graduation" is defined as the date the doctoral degree is posted, not the date of the commencement ceremony, which generally occurs only once a year in the summer.
+To participate in the commencement ceremony, individuals must have passed their Final Defense (with or without modifications).